Twisted equivariant quasi-elliptic cohomology and M-brane charge

-The third map is the twisted Atiyah-Segal map for twisted equivariant K-theory, which is proved in \cite[Theorem 7.4]{twistedK}.
+Below we provide the explicit description of the twisted Chern character map.
 Let $\bigoplus\limits_{[\sigma]} E_\sigma$ be an element in twisted quasi-elliptic cohomology.
 Recall that $q$ is the character of the defining representation of $\mathbb{T}$.
 The pullback

 splits as a direct sum